 In developing countries, agricultural education is of great importance for solving the challenges of global food security and sustainable development (Balkrishna, 2021).
 Teachers’ professional capabilities in the technological, pedagogical and content knowledge (TPACK) domains are the basis for the effectiveness of agricultural education.
 Koehler & Mishra (2009) stress that teaching excellence exceeds subject matter expertise and requires a deep grasp of technological integration, pedagogical strategies and disciplinary content.

 In the Philippine educational context, the demographic characteristics and professional competencies of agricultural educators are important to understand in order to develop targeted professional development strategies.
-Studies of previous studies, Roxas et al. (2018), and Rogayan and Villanueva (2019) had corroborated that the profiles of the teachers are to be considered in order to improve the quality of education.
-Demographic composition of teachers, including gender, age, level and kind of education, and teaching experience, are considerably related to instructional effectiveness and student learning outcomes.
+Studies of previous studies, Roxas et al. (2018), and Rogayan and Villanueva (2019) corroborated that the profiles of the teachers are to be considered in order to improve the quality of education.
+Demographic composition of teachers, including gender, age, level, kind of education, and teaching experience, are considerably related to instructional effectiveness and student learning outcomes.

 Continuous adaptation to, and innovation in, the technological landscape of agricultural education is necessary.
 Mishra & Koehler (2006) advocate that teachers are able to integrate technology into their pedagogical practices in order to prepare students for the agriculture challenges of today.
-Smalley and Smith (2017) research highlight the need for continuous professional development, especially for mid-career educators navigating rapid technological changes in agricultural practices.
+Smalley and Smith's (2017) research highlights the need for continuous professional development, especially for mid-career educators navigating rapid technological changes in agricultural practices.

-The purpose of this study is to comprehensively investigate the demographic profile, technological, pedagogical, and content knowledge of teachers in agriculture related fields in the Division of Camarines Sur.
+The purpose of this study is to comprehensively investigate the demographic profile, technological, pedagogical, and content knowledge of teachers in agriculture-related fields in the Division of Camarines Sur.
 The research examines how teachers' demographic attributes are related to the professional knowledge domains in which they work and seeks to identify actionable insights for educational improvement.
-Specifically, the study addresses critical research objectives: It addresses the question of identifying the detailed demographic characteristics of agricultural teachers, the assessment of the level of their technological, pedagogical and content knowledge status, the search of the significant relationships between particular demographic factors and professional competencies.
+Specifically, the study addresses critical research objectives: It addresses the question of identifying the detailed demographic characteristics of agricultural teachers, the assessment of the level of their technological, pedagogical, and content knowledge status, and the search for the significant relationships between particular demographic factors and professional competencies.

 The research is made in line with the theoretical foundations of Technological Pedagogical Content Knowledge (TPACK) which supplies a total way to frame teachers' instructional skills (Koehler & Mishra, 2009).
 The study was intended to contribute to general conception of agricultural education quality and its professional development needs by concentrating on technological proficiency, pedagogical strategies, and content expertise interplay.

 The significance of this research extends beyond academic inquiry.
 The findings could be harnessed to improve agricultural education policy, teacher training programs, and strategic interventions to improve the quality of agricultural education.
-The complex relationships between teacher demographics and their professional knowledge serve as understandings which can lead educational institutions to develop more targeted and effective professional development approaches tailored to specific regional and institutional needs.
+The complex relationships between teacher demographics and their professional knowledge serve as understandings that can lead educational institutions to develop more targeted and effective professional development approaches tailored to specific regional and institutional needs.

 2. METHODOLOGY